 >>CLICK HERE TO RECEIVE UPDATES! (put “Subscribe” in title of email)

-In accordance with Regulation 16, residents and organisations will be invited to comment on the submitted Neighbourhood Plan.
-The consultation period commences on Tuesday 7th May 2019 and closes at 5pm on Tuesday 18th June 2019.
+In accordance with Regulation 16, residents and organisations were invited to comment on the submitted Neighbourhood Plan.
+The consultation period took place from Tuesday 7th May 2019 and closed on Tuesday 18th June 2019.

-It is the responsibility of the District Council to collect all comments and representations, which will then be submitted to an independent examiner for inspection of the Plan documents before proceeding to referendum later this year.
+It is the responsibility of the District Council to collect all comments and representations (submitted to an independent examiner for inspection of the Plan documents), before proceeding to referendum later this year.

 The final steps towards the publication of a Neighbourhood Plan for Hailsham are coming ever closer, following the adoption of the final draft Plan by the Town Council at its meeting held on 12th April.